A3Wasteland/ArmA3_Wasteland.Altis/CONTRIBUTING.md

 The whole point of this is to try to keep the code as flat as possible, and thus improve readability and maintenance, and reduce chance of subtle bugs.

 * Use functions and modularize as much as possible.
-  - Do not try to cram giant expressions into IF statements.
-If you can move a condition into a separate function, do so.
+* Do not try to cram giant expressions into IF statements (create new functions if needed)
 * Use underscore "_" instead of camel-casing for variable names, and function names.
 * Always be coding on the defensive, do not assume that all the parameters passed into a function will always be initialized
 * Use the utility macros from the macro.h file to help you out with type-checks, and processing of function arguments